-Finding non-tourist places to eat can be a bit of a struggle since Italy is overwhelmed with tourists but we had some luck with http://www.taxigourmet.com/ almost 6 years ago
+Finding non-tourist places to eat can be a bit of a struggle since Italy is overwhelmed with tourists but we had some luck with http://www.taxigourmet.com/ over 6 years ago

 Just arrived back from Italy.
 Be very careful in touristy areas, I had my purse nicked with all cards n cash!

 We ate in naples and sorrento as well as other small towns.
 We paid for 2 persons, breakfast:9€ for 2 Americanos and 2 ring doughnuts or similar.
 For lunch we went to either supermarket or small store and bought a roll and slices of ham and Brie which came to about 5€ and a bottle of cheapy wine for 1.50€.
 We bought a pack of plastic cups, make sure you take a bottle opener.
 Dinner: pasta dish, approx 7€ per person, steak approx 13€ per person.
 This doesn't include veg side dishes which are approx 4€ ea. ask for house wine in restaurants, approx 12€ although we had a bottle in one restaurant for 2€ :).
 You can drink tap water if you want to.
 Have a great time, hope this is helpful and most of all BE CAREFUL! over 6 years ago